 The Role of Process and Relationship in Psychotherapy: Differences and Similarities

-The Role of Process and Relationship in Psychotherapy: Differences and Similarities Introduction In the field of psychotherapy, process and relationship are two fundamental constructs that significantly influence therapeutic outcomes.
-While these elements often...
+In the field of psychotherapy, process and relationship are two fundamental constructs that significantly influence therapeutic outcomes.
+While these elements often interrelate, understanding their distinct contributions and the overlaps between them can deepen a...

 To view the full article, just click on the article title (in dark blue.)